Mattering

 A nightingale sings.

 Here.
-In the rocky wilderness I thought barren, this most fragile, ephemeral, and impossibly shy bird sings in the glittering canopy above my head, sings without ceasing as though its bright heart knew no limit.
+In the rocky wilderness I had thought barren, this fragile, ephemeral, and impossibly shy bird sings in the glittering canopy above my head, sings without ceasing as though its bright heart knew no limit.
 I am undone.
 Even now as I listen to the recording I made at the time, I feel the arrow of this joyous sound fly straight to my heart.
-Every inch of my defended body softens, yields to the gift of this unlikely moment.
+Every inch of my defended body yields.
 And I wonder if those early peoples might have heard this same song and been touched by its grace.
 Perhaps they too were undone by this cleft of kairos meeting chronos.

-It strikes me that this is perhaps what Tielhard de Chardin meant when he warned against rushing to ‘reach the end without delay’.
-The day a nightingale sang in the desert I was not impatient to reach the end of anything.
-I was just curious and drawn to explore an unlikely ribbon of green in the desert.
-I had a hunch there was more down there than met the eye.
+It strikes me that this is perhaps what Tielhard de Chardin means when he warns against rushing to ‘reach the end without delay’.
+The day a nightingale sings in the desert I am not impatient to reach the end of anything.
+I am just curious and drawn to explore an unlikely ribbon of green in the desert.
+I have a hunch there is more down there than meets the eye.
+‘Grace’, ‘circumstance’ and ‘will’ combine to create an experience of communion in which the only thing that matters is the song of a single nightingale.

-The cradling, shape-shifting, sheltering, concealing, transmitting rocks of Cappadocia remind me where I come from.
-The words I am typing right now owe their conception to the cuneiform rock tablets carved at the dawn of this cradle of civilization.
+The cradling, shape-shifting, sheltering, concealing, transmitting rocks of Cappadocia remind me where I come from, the debt I owe to people who dwelt in darkness.
+Placing my hand on the cave walls (where countless hands have touched before me), I feel a new affinity.
+I realise, I am rock.
 My bones and teeth owe their structure and strength to Calcium and Phosphorus; Magnesium supports my nerves and muscles; Sodium and Potassium regulate my blood pressure.
 Without these rocky minerals, invisible to the human eye, I would simply not exist.

 I owe it my life